What to Consider When Making Your Wedding Budget

 - Alternatively, ask each set of parents to finance a particular aspect of the wedding (such as the ceremony, honeymoon or catering).

-- Decide how much you and your fiancé can contribute.
+- Decide how much you and your partner can contribute.

 Just like buying shoes, an apartment or a pair of jeans, when it comes to financing a wedding, you should determine how much you need to spend for what you want.
 Depending on your personal preferences and budget needs, you'll want to decide which elements of your wedding to prioritize—basically, what to save on and what to splurge on.
 Then, set your expectations accordingly.
 Here are some helpful stats to give you a general idea of how couples typically allocate their budget:

-The average cost of a wedding is just over $35,000 (excluding the honeymoon).
+The national average cost of a wedding is $33,391 (excluding the honeymoon).

 - Here is a basic breakdown of what you can expect to pay: